shreyaawari28/DSA/LeetCode/Easy/Array/1295. Find Numbers with Even Number of Digits/README.md

-# 1480.
-Running Sum of 1D Array – Java Solution
+# 1295.
+Find Numbers with Even Number of Digits – Java Solution

-This repository contains a Java solution for the **LeetCode problem: Running Sum of 1D Array**.
+This repository contains a Java solution for the **LeetCode problem: Find Numbers with Even Number of Digits**.

-The solution demonstrates how to compute the cumulative sum of an array using an **in-place, single-pass approach** for optimal performance.
+The solution determines how many numbers in a given array contain an **even number of digits** using a digit-counting approach.

 ---

 ## 📌 Problem Overview

-Given an integer array, each element at index `i` is updated to store the sum of all elements from index `0` to `i`.
+Given an integer array, the task is to count how many elements in the array have an **even number of digits**.

-This problem is commonly used to introduce **prefix sum concepts** and efficient array traversal techniques.
+This problem is commonly used to test understanding of:
+- Number manipulation
+- Looping logic
+- Basic mathematical operations

 ---

 ## 🧪 Code Functionality

-- Traverses the array starting from the second element
-- Adds the previous element’s value to the current element
-- Modifies the array in place
+- Iterates through each number in the array
+- Counts digits by repeatedly dividing the number by `10`
+- Checks whether the digit count is even
+- Maintains a counter for valid numbers
-- Returns the updated array as the result
+- Returns the final count

 ---

 ## 🧠 Concepts Covered

 - Arrays
-- Prefix Sum (Running Sum)
-- In-place array modification
+- Integer division
+- Digit counting logic
+- Looping constructs (`for`, `while`)
-- Linear traversal
+- Conditional statements
-- Time and Space Complexity optimization

 ---

 ## ⏱️ Complexity Analysis

-- **Time Complexity:** `O(n)`
+- **Time Complexity:** `O(n × d)`
+  *(where `d` is the number of digits in a number)*
-- **Space Complexity:** `O(1)` (in-place)
+- **Space Complexity:** `O(1)`

 ---

 ## 🖥️ Screenshots

 📸 **Test case execution result**
 ![Test Case Screenshot](testcases.png)

 📸 **LeetCode submission result**
 ![Submission Screenshot](submission.png)

 ---